 Despite recent proclamations that major religions are not against climate science, a study performed by Pew Research in 2018 suggests that a major portion of religious people do not believe in climate change.

-Ted Martinez, NAU Honors College professor and climate activist, climate change is nothing more than a political issue.
+Ted Martinez, NAU Honors College professor and climate activist, climate change is in part a political issue.

 “Conservative politics have aligned themselves with the religious right and they brought with them their political views, and one of those views is a climate-denying stance,” Martinez said.